 Ensure your values are nailed down first, and then look at recruitment.

 To avoid using our minds too subjectively, which is only natural, we need to prevent bias and prejudiced decision making.
 We will otherwise miss some cracking opportunities as employers.
 To that end, technology can help eliminate some of those issues.

 This isn’t the same as choosing your core values.
 Rather it narrows down the beliefs, traits, and behaviours you think are most relevant to successfully representing those core values.

 What are the everyday behaviours and actions that you want to see in your employees (including yourself)?

-There are a number of methods to personality assess or talent measure.
-Using behavioural science you can better predict the traits and behaviours that will make a candidate better suited to your company and bypass those who might be wholly unsuitable.
+There are a number of methods for personality assessment or talent measure.
+Using behavioural science you can better predict the traits and behaviours that will make a candidate better suited to your company.
+This can help you bypass those who might be wholly unsuitable.

-Evaluating the six primary personality traits can help you establish if a candidate might be a good fit.
-They include measuring : introvert-extrovert, emotionality, agreeableness, conscientiousness, openness, and honesty-humility.
+Evaluate the six primary personality traits and establish if a candidate is a good fit.
+This includes measuring: introvert-extrovert, emotionality, agreeableness, conscientiousness, openness, and honesty-humility.

-Have an idea of the score threshold for putting people into the next stage of recruitment and stick to it, as it won’t always be the ones who score highest who perform and you must take into account hard skills as well.
+Have an idea of the score threshold for putting people into the next stage of recruitment and stick to it.
+It won’t always be the ones who score highest who perform and you must take into account hard skills as well.

 There are a lot of online options that can help keep this cost-effective and highly affordable.

 Another popular step is using video recorded answering to interview questions when shortlisting.
 Then decide who to do a live interview with.
 Not the same as live online interviews.
 If you have questions that a candidate records a video answer to, you can better grasp their communication style.
 See their personal presentation and if they are a good fit.